jeroentvb/meesterproef-1819/README.md

 It was also really interesting to talk with Prof. Dr. Barbara Flueckiger from the university of Zürich.
 She knew quite a lot about the subject, because she was working on similar projects.

 ![cards](assets/cards.jpg)

+### Performance matters - Perceived performance
+> Making sure the user sees something instantly so he/she can use the application.

+The idea here was to load the lowest resolution thumbnail first to show the user the 9 frames as quick as possible, and then load the highest resolution ones.
+I didn't get around to doing this since I was pretty busy building the back-end.
+It also didn't have a high priority since the highest resolution thumbnail 128x64px and 13kb.
+The app also gets a 100% performance score from chrome's audit.
+So we would rather focus on adding features.

+### Performance matters - Critical render path
+> Optimizing file sizes and delivery for a faster application.

+The idea here was to add a npm build script to minify the js and css files and compress them using gzip or brotli.
+Since the filesizes are really small (often 1 kb or less), we didn't see any benefit in doing this.
+Also because the app already got a 100% performance score.

 ### Git & Github
 > Learning to work in a team on a project using Git & Github.
 Managing branches, issues and pull requests.